ehohenstein/erlang_gotchas/README.md

 which then, of course, affects the entire node.

 The solution is to utilize a strategy such that before any message is handled, the entire message queue is drained into process memory.
-That way, if a handling the message involves selective receive, the queue of messages to be scanned only includes those messages that have arrived in it while handling the current message.
+That way, if handling the message involves selective receive, the queue of messages to be scanned only includes those messages that have arrived in it while handling the current message.
 I will show separately why this strategy doesn't entirely avoid the